dakshdeepHERE/SkyCast-MicrosoftGithub-Hackathon/README.md

 This was the problem statement given to us by Microsoft to build and we were given 2 months to build this.

 We are going to use the free API given by [Open Weather](https://openweathermap.org/) organisation to build this project

+## UI

+The UI based version of this project will be pushed on a different branch.
+Please check the UI branch to checkout the UI version of this project.